JYang-AI/jyang-ai.github.io/_pages/group.md

 + Your CV that includes your research interests and experiences.

 Please start you email title with "Application for UH AI by {{your name}}".
-For Fall enrollment, contact me by May.
-For Spring enrollment, contact me by Oct.